rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 For example, there are some limitations on readability with '%' character and pipe character '|' within a markdown table.

-Also, try to avoid using direct hTML tags.
+Avoid using direct hTML tags.
 Although doxygen supports markdown and markdown supports HTML tags, the HTML support for doxygen's markdown is also limited.

 ## The Example

-The following example will cover most of the doxygen block comment and tag styles for documenting C++ code in libcudf.
+The following example covers most of the doxygen block comment and tag styles for documenting C++ code in libcudf.

 ```c++